JorisPLA7/Unau-no-rezo/README.md

 # Unau
-Jeu de Uno.
+Pthon3 POO Uno online multiplayer game.

 ![Graph](http://www.tuks.ovh/github_webpages/Unau-no-rezo/Capture.png)

-## Librairies python3 utilisées installées par défaut avec python3
+## Python3 libraries used installed by default with python3
 - socket
 - time
 - random
 - pickles
 - threading

-## Librairies personnalisées
+## Custom libraries
-- lib/serveur
+- lib / server

-#### Fichier uno.py :
+#### uno.py file:
-Jeu de uno basique, sans saveurs nin en tant que jeu ni en tant que programme.
+Basic uno game, without flavors nin as a game nor as a program.

-#### Fichier UnoPOO.py :
+#### UnoPOO.py file:
-Jeu de Uno multijoueur local programmé orienté objet. (interface embarquée).
+Local multiplayer Uno game programmed object oriented. (embedded interface).
-Note: ajout d'une interface graphique en cours...
+Note: adding a graphical interface ...

-#### Fichier cleitnUnoReseau.py
+#### File cleitnUnoReseau.py
-Client pour partie multijoueur en réseau.
+Client for multiplayer networked game.

-#### Fichier serveurMultiJoueur.py
+#### MultiPlayer.py file
-Serveur nécessaire aux parties mutijoueurs lancées avec clientUnoReseau.py.
+Server required for mutiplayer games started with clientUnoReseau.py.

-## Lancement d'une partie de Jeu de Uno en multijoueur en ligne:
+## Launch of a game of Uno in online multiplayer:
-  - executer serveurMultiJoueur.py
+  - Execute multiplayerServer.py

-Pour chaque partie
+For each party
-  - executer clientUnoReseau.py (1 par joueur/poste)
+  - run clientUnoReseau.py (1 per player / post)
-  - chaque client doit saisir un id différent à partir de 0
+  - each customer must enter a different id from 0
-  - suivre les instructions pour chaque client
+  - follow the instructions for each client
-  - saisir 'go' pour lancer la partie sur le client 0
+  - type 'go' to start the game on the client 0

-### remarque de compréhension :
+### note of understanding:

-  cercle vertueux:
+  virtuous circle:

   - a = monjeu(True, 4)